-Glimmers Announce New EP 'Worlds Apart'
+glimmers Announce New EP 'Worlds Apart'

 "'Not Good at Goodbyes' is a confession of love - it's about my difficulty letting go of people, and saying goodbye to relationships.
 It hurts when the person you love leaves, whether it's temporary or forever.
 This is the last-ditch effort to say everything you want to say, before it's too late.
 I really hope listeners feel a special connection to this one," Schneider shares on the single. "'Deanna and I wanted the beginning of our couple's story to look like a coming of age movie.
 Every scene is from a different point of our couple's relationship, and introduces the story that's carried through all 5 songs.
 We focused on filming memories made in cars because that's where I've shared some of my favorite moments."

-Fans can watch the accompanying music video for "Not Good at Goodbyes" now at youtu.be/y0a06Ty03j0m.
+Fans can watch the accompanying music video for "Not Good at Goodbyes" now here: